 Negotiating stairs while using a cane

-- 1. When climbing stairs, the individual should grasp the handrail (if possible) and step up on the strong leg first, with the cane in the hand opposite the injured leg. - 2.
+- with the cane in the hand opposite the injured leg. - 2.
 They should finish by stepping up on the injured leg. - 3.
-The individual should never start on the next step before both legs are on the present step how to assist someone who uses a cane.
-You'll need:
+The individual should never start on the next step before both legs are on the present step.